If You Do These 4 Simple Things, You Can Reduce Your Risk of Cancer

 Sasa Prudkov/ShutterstockCancer is a scary—and often confusing—disease.
 Although the fight against cancer isn’t over yet, preventing it may be simpler than you think.
 In fact, new research shows that about half of all deaths from cancer (and 20 to 40 percent of cancer cases overall!) could be avoided if each of us made a few lifestyle changes.
-(Here are 30 more things you can do to prevent cancer.)
+(Here are even more things you can do to prevent cancer.)

 A new study published in the journal JAMA Oncology says that exercising regularly, maintaining a healthy BMI, and avoiding alcohol and cigarettes could be the key to staying cancer-free.